nusdbsystem/HAKES/embed-worker/inference-runtime/README.md

 * `load_model()` - the trusted logic of loading the model
 * `execute_inference()` - the trusted logic of running inference on a model for one given request.

-And here we provide the implementation for sgx-dnet (deprecated), TFLM, and TVM.
+And here we provide the implementation for TFLM, and TVM.

 ## Building the model runtime library